-Operating margin is equal to operating income divided by revenue.
-Operating margin is a profitability ratio measuring revenue after covering operating and non-operating expenses of a business.
-Also referred to as return on sales, the operating income indicates how much of the generated sales is left when all operating expenses are paid off.
+Operating margin, also known as return on sales, is an important profitability ratio measuring revenue after the deduction of operating expenses.
+It is calculated by dividing operating income by revenue.
+The operating margin indicates how much of the generated sales is left when all operating expenses are paid off.

-In the above example, you can clearly see how to arrive at the 2018 operating margin for this company.
-2018 starts with Revenue of $5 million, less COGS of $3.25 million, resulting in Gross Profit of $1.75 million.
+In the above example, you can clearly see how to arrive at the 2022 operating margin for this company.
+2022 has revenue of $118.1 million, less COGS of $48.0 million, resulting in gross profit of $70.1 million.

-DT Clinton Manufacturing company reported on $125 million in revenue in its 2022 annual income statement.
-Operating income before tax netted to $45 million after deducting all $80 million in operating expenses for the year.
-As a result, an operating margin of 36% was generated, or in other words for every dollar in sales achieved, $0.36 cents is retained as operating profit.
+Another example: DT Clinton Manufacturing company reported on $125 million in revenue in its 2022 annual income statement.
+Operating income before tax was $45 million after deducting $80 million in operating expenses for the year.
+As a result, the company has an operating margin of 36%.
+In other words, for every dollar in sales achieved, $0.36 cents is retained as operating profit.

-A business that is capable of generating operating profit rather than operating at a loss is a positive sign for potential investors and existing creditors.
+A business that can generate operating profit rather than operating at a loss is a positive sign for potential investors and existing creditors.
 This means that the company’s operating margin creates value for shareholders and continuous loan servicing for lenders.
-The higher the margin that a company has, the less financial risk it has.
+The higher the margin a company has, all things being equal, the less financial risk it has.
 However, different industries will have different operating margins so any comparisons made should be relative to other, similar companies in the same industry.

 Continued increases in profit margin over time shows that profitability is improving.
-This may either be attributed to efficient control of operating costs or other factors that influence revenue build-ups such as higher pricing, better marketing, and increases in customer demand.
+This may either be attributed to efficient control of operating costs or other factors that influence revenue, such as higher pricing, better marketing and increases in customer demand.

 Operating profit is an accounting metric, and therefore not an indicator of economic value or cash flow.
 Profit includes several non-cash expenses such as depreciation and amortization, stock-based compensation, and other items.
 Conversely, it doesn’t include capital expenditures and changes in working capital.